lwjohnst86/nefa-code/doc/submission/reviewer-response.md

         report on the results in the paper.
-In simple terms, the reviewer is correct that without an interaction term the model is essentially "repeated cross-sectional analyses", however, GEE handles the analysis in a slightly more nuanced method.
+In simple terms, the reviewer is correct that without an interaction term the model is essentially "repeated cross-sectional analyses", however, GEE handles the analysis in a slightly more nuanced approach.
 GEE calculates the estimates of the association of NEFA on the outcomes at any given time point, taking into consideration the inherent multivariate structure of the repeated measurements of the outcome variables.
+As such, inherent similarities in the outcome measurements over time within a subject are included in the computation of the GEE estimates.
 This nuance provides substantially more power to the model and the proceeding results.

     - *"The model building is based on literature data which is the right way to build the models but a more detailed discussion on over-adjustment is